Ascertaining the Uncertainty Relations via Quantum Correlations

 for arbitrary $\theta_p$, the angle between $\vec{n}_p$ and $\vec{c}$.
 The tightest bound happens when $\theta_p=0$.
-Thus a measurement of bipartite correlation function of $E(Z_2, Z_3)$, $E(X_1, X_2)$ in the tripartite state would be capable to verify the Heisenberg's and Ozawa's MDR (see Fig.\ref{Fig-violation}).
+Thus a measurement of bipartite correlation function of $E(Z_2, Z_3)$, $E(X_1, X_2)$ in the tripartite state would be capable to verify the Heisenberg-type and Ozawa's MDR (see Fig.\ref{Fig-violation}).
+That is the Heisenberg-type MDR will be violated provided that the experimental result agrees with the solid line of $E(Z_2, Z_3) + E(X_1, X_2)$ in Fig.\ref{Fig-violation}.

+From the above example, the procedure of our scheme can be summarized as: (1) prepare a bipartite entangled state, (2) interact one partite of the entangled state with a third partite, and (3) measure the bipartite correlation functions of the resulted tripartite state.
+The generation of the bipartite entangled state has already been realized in various systems, e.g. photons \cite{photon-1,photon-2}, atoms \cite{atom-entanglement,atom-RMP}, and high energy particles \cite{high-energy,high-energy-2}.
+The further interaction of one partite of the entangled state with a third partite can also be arbitrary, i.e., elastic or inelastic collisions, or via optical cavities, etc. More importantly, we need only to measure the bipartite correlation functions of the obtained tripartite state rather than the measurement precision and disturbance, which may not be easy to quantify for some types of measurement interactions.
+Hence, our scheme could be applied to a large number of systems in the verification of the MDRs.

-In addition to a clear discrimination between the Heisenberg's and Ozawa's MDRs, a more important physical consequence of the Theorem \ref{Theorem-Heisenberg-Ozawa} is that it leads to a monogamy type relation on Bell correlations \cite{Bell-inequality, CHSH-monogamy, Bell-monogamy} in the tripartite entangled state.
+In addition to a clear discrimination between the Heisenberg-type and Ozawa's MDRs, a more important physical consequence of the Theorem \ref{Theorem-Heisenberg-Ozawa} is that it reveals a monogamy relation on Bell correlations \cite{Bell-inequality, CHSH-monogamy, Bell-monogamy} in the tripartite entangled state.
 According to the Theorem \ref{Theorem-Heisenberg-Ozawa}, when measuring the precision of $B$ and the disturbance it imposes on $A$, we will have

 Introducing two new vectors $\vec{a}\,' = \frac{1}{2}(\vec{a} + \vec{b})$ , $\vec{b}' = \frac{1}{2}(\vec{b} - \vec{a})$, we can similarly define $A' = \vec{\sigma} \cdot \vec{a}'$, $B' = \vec{\sigma} \cdot \vec{b}'$.
 Following the definition of correlation function in Eq.(\ref{MDR-Correlation}), we can get